 - Your physician might not be able or willing to manage the use of an investigational product.

-- The company that makes the investigational product is not required to offer it outside their clinical trials and may not be able or willing to do so.
+- The company that makes the investigational drug, biologic, or medical device is not required to offer it outside their clinical trials and may not be able or willing to do so.

 - Some companies have stated that their policy is to not provide access outside their clinical trial.
 You can often find a company’s policy on its website.